 - 1. Have been admitted to the teacher education program, - 2.
-Have successfully completed EDUC 240 Teaching in Urban America, - 3.
-Present a cumulative grade point average of at least 2.6, and 4.
-Receive formal approval from Teacher Education Committee. - Note: Continuation in remaining practicum experiences is contingent upon successful completion of all requirements for coursework and field placements.
+Present a cumulative grade point average of at least 2.6, and - 3.
+Receive approval from the Physical Education Department Chair.

+Note: Continuation in remaining practicum experiences is contingent upon successful completion of all requirements for coursework and field placements.